 Although the report of an arbitrator did not explicitly mention a counterclaim, the trial court did not err in determining that the denial of the counterclaim was implicit in the report.
-The failure of the arbitrator to set forth theories or support finding is not grounds for objection to the arbitrator's award.
+The failure of the arbitrator to set forth theories or support the arbitrator's findings is not grounds for objection to the arbitrator's award.
 McKenzie v.
 Warmka, 81 Wis.
 2d 591, 260 N.W.2d 752 (1978).

-The disclosure requirements for neutral arbitrators regarding the vacation of an award under sub.
-(1) (b) are discussed.
+Discussing the disclosure requirements for neutral arbitrators regarding the vaca-tion of an award under sub.
+(1) (b).
 Richco Structures v.
-Parkside Village, Inc. 82 Wis.
+Parkside Village, Inc., 82 Wis.
 2d 547, 263 N.W.2d 204 (1978).